-Let’s Talk Bookish: Reading & Blogging Goals 2023
+Let’s Talk Bookish: Are Reading Goals Worth It?

 2023 starts with me setting my (queer) reading and blogging goals since I don’t set goals for the nonqueer stuff.
 Yet?